bucs110a0spring22/final-project-code-goblins/README.md

 ### Software Lead - Evan Liu

-<< Worked as integration specialist by... >>

 The software lead was responsible for uploading files for the project, keeping track of team progress and updating progress in the README.
-The software lead also provided feedback and input for the decisions made by the front end specialist and back end specialist.
+The software lead also provided feedback (comments in code), input for the decisions made by the front end specialist and back end specialist, and contributed to code/assets where necessary.
+Also responsible for resolving bugs in code, and testing the program to make sure everything worked.

 ### Front End Specialist - Walter Hoess

-<< Front-end lead conducted significant research on... >>

 The front end lead was responsible for designing the draft and final interface for the game.
+Primarily responsible for writing the controller, which was responsible for initial window setup and game loops.
+These loops managed interactions between sprites on-screen, constructed menus, and defined win-lose conditions.
+The controller also managed the game state based on in-game progress, and updated the screen based on changes.

 ### Back End Specialist - Tajrean Ahmed

-<< The back end specialist... >>

-The back end specialist was responsible for drawing class diagrams and creating data models for objects in code.
+The back end specialist was responsible for drawing class diagrams and creating models for objects in code.
+These models were designed to have functions required by the controller, such as inverting the direction of the ball once the controller detected a collision with a surface.
+Models were based on pygame sprites.

 ## Testing *(Software Lead)*